 “We need to learn to tell stories well,” says Michael Bolton of DevelopSense, Inc., who gave a keynote speech titled, “Evaluating Testing: The Qualitative Way,” at STAREAST 2012.
+He suggests that software testing can be viewed through the lens of qualitative research, and that in fact these two disciplines have several parallels.
+Testers can apply much from qualitative research, which is, according to Bolton, “about identifying if something is there or not, and the degree to which it is there.”

 Though Bolton prefaced his speech by saying he is not necessarily a qualitative research expert, he provided carefully chosen sources for much of his information, including Qualitative Research Design: An Interactive Approach by J.A.
 Maxwell, TED talk from Wade Davis “Dreams from Endangered Cultures,” and Software Testing as a Social Science by Cem Kaner, among others.